Traneptora/grimoire/README.md

 Thanks to [@sethxd](https://github.com/sethxd/) for suggesting [Jets.js](https://jets.js.org/), a CSS search engine that plays nicely with Jekyll.

-Thanks to [@ephe](https://github.com/ephe/) for writing this thing in the first place.
+Thanks to [@ephe](https://github.com/ephe/) for writing the original version of this thing in the first place.

+Thanks to [@Eikrem63](https://github.com/Eikrem63) and [@duatharben](https://github.com/duatharben) for adding the spells from Xanathar's Guide to Everything.